 No matter how long you spend in Rome, I think it would be pretty difficult to see & do everything this city has to offer.
 It’s endless!
-There are so many amazing things to do in Rome, make sure you leave time to do at least a few.
-Here are some of our favourite things to do in Rome…
+There are so many amazing things to do in Rome, make sure you leave time to do at least a few, but don’t try to do it all in one trip.
+In our opinion, the best things to do in Rome are eating and exploring by foot, which is pretty difficult to do and enjoy if you have a list of 20 things to tick off.
+After multiple trips to Rome and spending a month there on our last trip, here are some of our favourite things to do in Rome…

 1. Walk Around The Many Piazzas Of Rome

 There is something so special about walking around the ‘perfect for getting lost’ streets of Rome and then suddenly have them open up into a beautiful big square.
-Here are some of my favourites:
+Here are some of our favourite piazzas:

 - Piazza del Popolo (my favourite!)

 - Piazza Di Spagna (otherwise known as the Spanish Steps)

 You will also stumble across fountains that are quite literally pieces of art.
 Some of our favourites: